Vector35/binaryninja-api/docs/guide/index.md

 ![Dead Stores](../img/dead-store-example.png "Dead Stores")

 In this case, these variables are actually unused and can be eliminated.
-You can tell Binary Ninja to do this by right clicking on the variable and choosing "Allow" from the "Dead Store Elimination" submenu.
+You can tell Binary Ninja to do this by right-clicking on the variable and choosing "Allow" from the "Dead Store Elimination" submenu.

 ![Dead Store Elimination Menu](../img/dead-store-menu.png "Dead Store Elimination Menu")